lucapalomba/gulp-recipe-bootstrap-static-site/README.md

 Create a simple **Task/Generator for static websites** without using any server side technologies or cache system.
 It can be usefull for Light/Small Business Developer for creating landing pages or multiple pages websites without using CMS.

-This system integrates also optimizer (minifying, img optimizer, ... ) in order to avoid you wasting your time looking for the best online tool, use it and then enter the results in your project.
+This system **integrates optimizer** (minifying, img optimizer, ... ) in order to avoid you wasting your time looking for the best online tool, use it and then enter the results in your project.

 briefly:
   * SPEED